THE MAKE TROUBLE PROGRAM

 7:00 - 10:00 Rehearsals and Showings

-TUITION & LOGISTICS: Tuition is $375 for the one-week bootcamp.
-Students are responsible for their own transportation to Wilmington, food, and housing while you are in residence.
+TUITION & LOGISTICS: Tuition will be posted by March 9th for the 5-week program.
+Students are responsible for their own transportation to Wilmington.
 While housing is not included in tuition this summer, we have been working with University of North Carolina Wilmington to find an affordable housing option.
-You are also free to find your own housing, but if you are interested in living on campus for the week (very affordable option!) please contact Amanda McRaven for details.
+You are also free to find your own housing, but if you are interested in living on campus for the week (very affordable option!) please contact Thadd for details.
 If you are traveling from afar, we can arrange for airport or train pickup.
-Please contact Amanda McRaven (email@example.com) if you have questions about housing, are interested in on-campus housing, or travel logistics.

 Once your application has been approved, we will contact you with further details and how to pay your tuition fee.
-After the ensemble is settled, we will introduce the group to everyone and you will receive your scene partner and we will get started building our ensemble from afar until we all arrive.
+After the ensemble is settled, we will introduce the group to everyone and will get started building our ensemble from afar until we all arrive.

 QUESTIONS?
-Please contact Colleen Sullivan (firstname.lastname@example.org) with any general questions about the program or applications.
+Please contact Thadd McQuade (email@example.com) with any general questions about the program or applications.
 Many thanks for your interest.
 We can't wait to welcome a new ensemble of artists to our Make Trouble family.

 More than an actor.
 The training of Make Trouble draws on our collective experience with a diverse collection of philosophies and approaches.
 All three directors have studied with Anne Bogart and the SITI Company, and this will be reflected in the work of daily training and rehearsal.
 The work will often be quite physical.